2012 Road Trip Photos #39: Prolonged Missouri

 To be concluded!

-[New readers and completists: be sure to check out the 2012 Road Trip checklist for the ultimate reading guide, very nearly a finished work.
+[New readers and completists: be sure to check out the 2012 Road Trip checklist for the ultimate MCC road-trip reading guide.
 You can also add your name to the MCC Facebook page to receive notifications of new posts (if you know the proper workaround) and lend your voice and support to MCC in general.

 Today is also Day Two of the seven-day WordPress.com Daily Post’s “Just Do It!”
 Weekly Writing Challenge, in which WordPress bloggers have been dared to post-a-day for the next seven days.
 So far MCC is two for two.